E-Rate System Consolidation

 The integration effort is underway and USAC has been taking the initial behind-the-scene steps to move the data into EPC and build its form intake and review functions.
 These steps do not affect the current invoicing or post-commitment processes.
-USAC expects to make the cutover to EPC in a phased approach beginning with implementation of some features in December 2022.
+USAC expects to make the cutover to EPC in a phased approach beginning with implementation of some features after January 2023.

 How will this change affect E-Rate participants?

-When USAC implements the first phase of consolidation in December 2022, users will create and submit FCC Form 472 (BEAR), FCC Form 474 (SPI), and Electronic Service Provider Invoice (ESPI) submissions in EPC.
+When USAC implements the first phase of consolidation after January 2023, users will create and submit FCC Form 472 (BEAR), FCC Form 474 (SPI), and Electronic Service Provider Invoice (ESPI) submissions in EPC.
 Additionally, the process for submitting Appeals for FY2015 and prior will move to EPC where customers already submit appeals for FYs 2016 and later.

 Where will I be able to see the status of invoice lines submitted after the transition?